You Might Be a “Charity”—Yes, You!

 Some generous people raise money to help specific people facing hardships.
 Raising money to benefit a specific individual, business, or family is not “charitable” under the law.
 On the other hand, if you fundraise money or collect goods for a general charitable purpose to help the greater good—such as protective equipment for healthcare workers, food for families in need, or money to help communities rebuild and repair—that conduct comes with important duties and responsibilities under the law.

 It is important to be aware of the responsibilities that you have when others trust you with their charitable donations.
 “Charitable” donations can be for a wide variety of causes, including social services, education, the public interest, or the arts.
-You don’t need to be a 501(c)(3), a nonprofit, or other organization to be subject to charitable giving laws.
+You don’t need to be a 501(c)(3) charity, a nonprofit corporation, or other organization to be subject to charitable giving laws.
 In fact, any person raising money in Minnesota for a charitable purpose can be a “charity” under the law.
 This publication is intended to help you navigate the duties that come with fundraising for a charitable cause.

 What Laws Do I Need to Follow if I Fundraise for a Charitable Cause?